 Here you will find articles about what causes people to worry and how to handle these repetitive thoughts.
 Worrying doesn’t solve problems, but coping with the worries can help you feel better.
 Read through these articles and find tangible solutions to your anxious thoughts.

+Worrying can make you emotionally and physically exhausted, and you may not even know why.
+There is help available to support you through worrying and help you stop obsessing on the small things.
+Anxiety and worry are treatable through therapy and counseling.
+One of the best forms of treatment for anxiety is Cognitive Behavior Therapy.
+CBT is an excellent form of treatment for chronic worriers because it gives people tangible skills to draw upon when they start to worry.
 In CBT, you can talk about ways to manage your ruminating thoughts and identify the things that cause you to worry.
 Betterhelp has a variety of mental health professionals that can help you find the source of your chronic anxiety or worrying.
 They can help you learn techniques to use when your mind just won’t seem to stop.
 Search the network of online counselors and therapists on Betterhelp, who are trained to work with anxiety and can help you manage your worrying.